VincentZalzal/vzalzal-blog/content/posts/surprising-comma-operator-bug.md

 What is happening here‽ Why is the last coordinate 0 instead of 1?
 Try and see if you can figure it out.

-## A fondamental difference
+## A fundamental difference

-There is a fondamental difference between the built-in `operator,` and the other binary operators.
+There is a fundamental difference between the built-in `operator,` and the other binary operators.
 Let's compare below:

 ```cpp
 struct A {};